suprema-tech/ccapi_upstream/README.md

 ```

 #### Override exchange urls
 You can override exchange urls at compile time by using macros.
 See section "exchange REST urls", "exchange WS urls", and "exchange FIX urls" in [`include/ccapi_cpp/ccapi_macro.h`](include/ccapi_cpp/ccapi_macro.h).
 You can also override exchange urls at runtime.
 See [this example](example/src/override_exchange_url_at_runtime/main.cpp).
-These can be useful if you need to connect to test accounts (e.g. https://www.okx.com/docs-v5/en/#overview-demo-trading-services).
+These can be useful if you need to connect to test accounts (e.g. https://www.okx.com/docs-v5/en/#overview-demo-trading-services) or connect to an IP address (e.g. ws://172.30.0.146:9000).

 #### Complex request parameters
 Please follow the exchange's API documentations: e.g. https://www.okx.com/docs-v5/en/#order-book-trading-trade-post-place-order.